codepath/android_guides/Gestures-and-Touch-Events.md

  * `getActionMasked()` - extract the action event without the pointer index
  * `getActionIndex()` - extract the pointer index used

-The events associated with other pointers usually start with `MotionEvent.ACTION_POINTER_xxxx` such as  `MotionEvent.ACTION_POINTER_DOWN` and `MotionEvent.ACTION_POINTER_UP`.
+The events associated with other pointers usually start with `MotionEvent.ACTION_POINTER` such as  `MotionEvent.ACTION_POINTER_DOWN` and `MotionEvent.ACTION_POINTER_UP`.
 The `getPointerCount()` on the MotionEvent can be used to determine how many pointers are active in this touch sequence.

 ## Gesture Detectors